 But what about that awkward spot right in the middle?
 That's the spot where their vocal folds seem to encounter a little bump, almost like a hiccup, and beyond which the quality of the voice changes.

-First I speak the word "Hel-LO" to them a couple of times, and ask them to say it with me, emphasizing the "LO" part of the word.
-We say it together, making "LO" loud and forward in the mask, not deep in the throat - though it will be placed low in the jaw, and not in the nasal region.
+First I speak the word "Hel-LO" to them a couple of times, and ask students to say it with me, emphasizing the "LO" part of the word.
+We say it together, making "LO" loud and forward in the mask, not back deep in the throat - though it will be placed low in the jaw, and not in the nasal region.